 At one point, dozens and dozens of unfired clay plates were handed out for us to smash while the dancers danced.
 Opa!
-A few of our fellow passengers were then co-opted to sweep up the mess.
+A few of our fellow passengers were then conscripted to sweep up the mess.

-We were encouraged to get up and dance along, and then a few if us were dragged away to “do the dishes”, but actually costumed in traditional garb and brought back to the hall to dance!
+We were encouraged to get up and dance along, and then a few of us were dragged away to “do the dishes”, but actually costumed in traditional garb and brought back to the hall to dance!

 Our guide and our hosts at Zafiro were beyond welcoming, and there’s just so much more to see here, that we really don’t want to leave.
 Thankfully, we have one more day in this port, and we can always come back!

 We got one last glimpse of the Parthenon at night, shining on the Acropolis overlooking Athens.
 Thank you Viking for making our day so very memorable!